Defund Facial Recognition

 IBM, Amazon, and Microsoft are all members of the Integrated Justice Information Systems Institute, which recently teamed up with the International Association of Chiefs of Police to publicize a catalog detailing the ways law enforcement can use facial recognition.
 At least a half-dozen firms are positioned to lobby against a facial-recognition ban.
 Facial-recognition companies seem to have no intention of getting out of the game or surrendering a single dollar to unfavorable regulation.

 For Black communities, and for all who have suffered generational brutality at the hands of law enforcement, our future relationship to policing must not be directed by private industry.
-A visionary and inclusive protest movement to dismantle facial-recognition technology is already making sure of it.
-Groups like the Electronic Frontier Foundation, Fight for the Future, Color of Change, MediaJustice, and Mijente, among many others, have called for a complete ban on facial-recognition technology for law enforcement, at all levels of government.
+A visionary and inclusive protest movement to dismantle facial-recognition technology is already making sure that it won’t be.
+Groups such as the Electronic Frontier Foundation, Fight for the Future, Color of Change, MediaJustice, and Mijente, among many others, have called for a complete ban on facial-recognition technology for law enforcement, at all levels of government.

 Lawmakers have heeded the call to action.
-Over the past 12 to 18 months, at least nine U.S. cities have banned facial recognition, including Oakland, San Francisco, Berkeley, and seven Massachusetts cities, including Somerville, Brookline, Easthampton, Boston, Springfield, Cambridge, and Northampton.
+Over the past 12 to 18 months, at least nine U.S. cities have banned facial recognition, including Oakland, San Francisco, Berkeley, and seven Massachusetts cities, among them Somerville, Brookline, Easthampton, Boston, Springfield, Cambridge, and Northampton.
 Oregon and New Hampshire have banned facial-recognition technology in police body cameras, and California’s three-year moratorium on the same went into effect in January 2020.
 States such as New York and Massachusetts are also considering legislation that would prohibit facial-recognition technology in connection with officer cameras, place a moratorium on all law-enforcement use, and enact broader moratoriums on all government use of facial recognition, which would cover other state agencies and officials.

-In Detroit, a city well-known for passionate, community-led organizing, a caravan of about 40 cars recently drove around the homes of Detroit City Council members demanding that they vote against a $219,000 contract extension to a facial-recognition-software provider.
+In Detroit, a city well known for passionate, community-led organizing, a caravan of about 40 cars recently drove around the homes of Detroit City Council members demanding that they vote against a $219,000 contract extension to a facial-recognition-software provider.
 The Detroit Police Department pairs images taken from various sources, including Project Green Light—which installs high-definition cameras paid for by local businesses—with its facial-recognition software to identify suspects in violent crimes.
 Pressuring local lawmakers to vote against specific facial-recognition contracts is another way to defund face surveillance at the city level.

 On the federal level, the Department of Homeland Security has made about $1.8 billion available this fiscal year for local communities in its preparedness-grants program, but for some of these grants, localities must agree to allocate at least 25 percent to law enforcement.
 And then there’s the Department of Defense’s 1033 Program, which militarizes civilian police by providing surplus military equipment to law-enforcement agencies.
-Additional major sources of funding for facial-recognition technology are the budgets for federal programs like the U.S. Customs and Border Protection, the Transportation Security Administration, and the Secret Service.
+Additional major sources of funding for facial-recognition technology are the budgets for federal programs such as U.S. Customs and Border Protection, the Transportation Security Administration, and the Secret Service.

-And then, there are police departments’ corporate backers.
-Companies across the U.S. are partnering with police foundations that donate millions to local police departments for things like surveillance networks, software, and equipment.
+And then there are police departments’ corporate backers.
+Companies across the U.S. are partnering with police foundations that donate millions to local police departments for things such as surveillance networks, software, and equipment.
 Amazon, Motorola, Verizon, Facebook, Google, and AT&T are all major corporate supporters of these foundations.

 Joy Buolamwini, a co-founder of the Algorithmic Justice League, said in testimony before Congress, “These tools are too powerful, and the potential for grave shortcomings, including extreme demographic and phenotypic bias, is clear.
 We cannot afford to allow government agencies to adopt these tools and begin making decisions based on their outputs today and figure out later how to rein in misuses and abuses.”